How to Dye Bone Beads

 Bone is a protein-based material that displays a natural linear grain similar to wood.
 When you dye bone, the intensity of color will be determined by the length of time the material is exposed to the dye.
 Your dye can come from many different sources including food coloring, Kool-Aid, fruit and vegetable juices or water-based fabric dye such as RIT®.
 Experiment with many different kinds of dye sources to discover your favorites.
 Use the color wheel tool to better mix your colors.
 Bone can transfer its color, so it is necessary to seal in the color with an artist's fixative or other clear topcoat.
 This will also protect the color from fading.

 Bone may be dyed by dipping in a dye bath multiple times, soaking or applied using a sponge or brush.
 By mixing all the various dye application techniques, along with buffing it off of raised surfaces, you can mimic the look of aged leather, colored gemstones and antiqued patina.
 You can even create stylized ''tie-dye'' or two-tone blends with ombré shading.
 Again, since it is easy to forget small steps, application techniques and recipe quantities used during the dyeing process, you should keep track of it all in your dye journal by recording each step and detail.
-If you discover a keeper, it will be easier to recreate it without any guesswork or backtracking.
+If you discover a recipe, blend or technique that's a keeper, it will be easier to recreate it without any guesswork or backtracking.

 Once you have the color you want, let the dyed bone air dry completely before you use a sealer.
 Be aware that some colors may darken as they dry, so if you make a heinous mistake you can easily remove the color with a dye remover and start fresh.
 The best thing to use to remove color from dyed bone is the same thing that removes heavy Kool-Aid stains from countertops ... common household bleach mixed with water in a 60/40 solution.
 Soak components just long enough to remove surface color and then rinse in water.
 Gentle agitation or scrubbing with a soft bristle brush, such as a toothbrush, may be necessary.
 Be careful how much you scrub any surface carving on the bone while it is in a softened state as you may inadvertently remove some of the fine details.